A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Introduction

-This ``outcome" problem, as we would like to refer to it, manifests itself in unitary quantum mechanics (QM) when one attempts to describe an isolated quantum system without an external classical measurement apparatus, as is the case for the universe as a whole.
-The outcome problem has nothing to do with the statistical nature of the outcomes of measurements.
-Instead, it is the fundamental problem that unitary quantum mechanics can not produce statistical outcomes \citealt{197}.
+This ``outcome'' problem, as we would like to refer to it, manifests itself in unitary quantum mechanics (QM) when one attempts to describe an isolated quantum system without an external classical measurement apparatus, as is the case for the universe as a whole.
+It is important to stress that the outcome problem has nothing to do with the statistical nature of the outcomes of measurements.
+Instead, it is the fundamental problem that unitary QM cannot produce statistical outcomes.

-To look at this issue from another perspective, we stress that this problem at the heart of unitary QM should be quite appropriately called the ``reality" problem, for it is more about positing a set of objectively real physical entities (so-called \emph{beables}, after John Bell's coining \cite{195}) and aim for an objective physical description of quantum phenomena in terms of these beables.
+To look at this issue from another perspective, we should like to emphasise that this problem at the heart of unitary QM should be quite appropriately called the ``reality'' problem, for it is more about positing a set of objectively stable and determinate physical entities---so-called \emph{beables}, after John Bell's coining \citep{195}---and aiming for an objective physical description of quantum phenomena in terms of these beables.
 This enterprise is simply dismissed as erroneous in the standard framework of QM.
-Among the various formulations of quantum theory that do consider an objective description is the de Broglie-Bohm theory.
+The de Broglie-Bohm theory is a member of the family of approaches that instead allows for such an objective description of quantum theory and is singled out within this family as the member that is structurally closest to the PSD framework.

-de Broglie-Bohm theory describes the evolution of the universe as a curve in its configuration space, with this curve being ``guided" by a wave equation.
-In order to be consistent with the relational nature of SD, we will consider the PSD version of de Broglie-Bohm: both the curve traced out by the universe and the guiding wave function are defined in shape space, leading to the equation of state of the unparametrized curve coupled to the wave function degrees of freedom, thus extending the analysis of the classical setting to the quantum realm.
+The de Broglie-Bohm theory describes the evolution of the universe as a curve in its configuration space, with this curve being ``guided'' by a wave equation.
+In order to be consistent with the relational nature of SD, we will consider the PSD version of de Broglie-Bohm: both the curve traced out by the universe and the guiding wave function are defined in shape space, leading to the equation of state of the unparametrized curve coupled with the wave function degrees of freedom, thus extending the analysis of the classical setting to the quantum realm.